From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Introduction

-In this paper we are mainly interested in radially symmetric covariances and variograms.
-This means that the associated Gaussian RF is weakly or intrinsically stationary and isotropic.
-Isotropy and stationarity are independent assumptions but we will assume both to keep things simple.
-An isotropic covariance function, rescaled by its value at the origin, is the characteristic function of a radially symmetric random vector on the sphere of $\real^d$.
-This class of covariances is well understood and we refer to Gneiting \cite{gne00,gne01} and the references given there for an extensive survey of this topic.
+In this paper, we are mainly interested in rotationally invariant covariances and variograms.
+This means that the associated Gaussian random field is weakly or intrinsically stationary and isotropic.
+Isotropy and stationarity are independent assumptions, but we will assume both to keep things simple.
+An isotropic covariance function, rescaled by its value at the origin, is the characteristic function of a rotationally symmetric random vector on the sphere of $\real^d$.
+This class of covariances is well understood and we refer to Gneiting \cite{gne00,gne01} and the references therein for an extensive survey of this topic.
 Much less is known about variograms.
-For instance, it is common knowledge that the class of variograms is a convex cone which is closed in the weak topology of pointwise convergence, but the Schur product of two variograms is not necessarily a variogram.
-This is a point that deserves a thorough discussion in the light of a recent beautiful result in Ma \cite[Theorem 3(i)]{ma07} where a simple permissibility condition is given for the product of two exponential variograms composed with a homogeneous function.
+For instance, it is common knowledge that the class of variograms is a convex cone which is closed in the weak topology of pointwise convergence, but the product of two variograms is not necessarily a variogram.
+This is a point that deserves a thorough discussion, in the light of a recent beautiful result in \cite{ma07}, Theorem 3(i), where a simple permissibility condition is given for the product of two exponential variograms composed with a homogeneous function.

-We shall also give a general answer to this question as well as a complete characterization of those variograms whose Schur product preserves conditional negative definiteness.
-We shall then focus on other challenging problems related to \emph{ad hoc} compositions of variograms as well as to quasi arithmetic compositions of them.
+We shall give a general answer to this question, as well as a complete characterization of those variograms whose product is again permissible.
+We shall then focus on other challenging problems related to special compositions of variograms, as well as to quasi-arithmetic compositions of them.

-The use of kernels of Schoenberg-L\'{e}vy type has been persistently emphasized by both old and recent literature.
-In this paper we give new forms of kernels of this type that may be appealing for modelling in spatial statistics.
+The use of kernels of Schoenberg--L\'{e}vy type has been persistently emphasized in both old and recent literature.
+In this paper, we give new forms of kernels of this type that may be appealing for modeling in spatial statistics.